micheletufano/NeuralCodeTranslator/README.md

 `seq2seq` implements an NMT model comprising an Encoder and Decoder, both are RNN that are trained jointly.
 The Encoder encodes a sequence of terms *x* into a vector representation *h*, while the Decoder decodes the representation *h* into  a sequence of terms *y*, representing the transalation of *x*.

 The model can be configured in terms of number of layers, units, type of RNN cells, optimizer, etc.
-We provide 20 sample configurations in the `config` folder, 10 for small-sized sentences (no longer than 50 tokens), and 10 for medium-sized sentences (no longer than 100 tokens).
+We provide 20 sample configurations in the `seq2seq/configs` folder, 10 for small-sized sentences (no longer than 50 tokens), and 10 for medium-sized sentences (no longer than 100 tokens).
 This table provides an overview of the configurations:

 | ID | Embedding | Encoder #Layers |  Encoder #Units | Decoder #Layers | Decoder #Units | Cell Type |
 | --- | --- | --- | --- | --- | --- | --- |